- Associate Professor; Professor, Director of Graduate Studies; Director, Rumowicz Literature of the Sea Lecture/Seminar Series

 Before joining the English department at the University of Rhode Island Professor Rojas taught at Stanford University, at the University of Pennsylvania while a dissertation fellow at the McNeil Center for Early American Studies, and at Sweet Briar College where she held an appointment as the Honors Post-Doctoral Fellow.
 While teaching eighteenth- and nineteenth-century U.S. literature and culture at URI, her courses have explored the anxieties occasioned by concepts of originality, authenticity, value and representation in a culture that celebrates self-fashioning, lauds honor and exemplary masculinity, and is preoccupied with crime and seduction.

-Nineteenth century literature and culture, hemispheric cultural and political movements, and maritime and oceanic literature.
+American Literature. nineteenth century literature and culture, hemispheric cultural and political movements, and maritime and oceanic literature

 - Ph.D., Stanford University